Actindo-AG/Documentation/DataHub/Overview/01_General.md

 # General information

-All modules within the Actindo Core1 platform are interconnected via ETL as well as external services.
+All modules within the *Actindo Core1 Platform* are interconnected via ETL as well as external services.
 This gives companies the flexibility to customize their individual data fields and sources for every single process.
 The *Actindo Data Hub (DataHub)* module is therefore the system’s central data hub.
 Its flexible data model enables complex and varying data to be mapped, transformed and transferred to other modules as well as external systems – all of this fully automated via ETL.

 This documentation refers to the *DataHub* module version 4.1.1.
 There may be differences in the UI, features and operation if your *DataHub* module is installed in a different version.